Technical Assistance Services

-Technical assistance services include:
+Technical Assistance Services include:

 • general information about legal rights;

-• strategies about how to become a stronger self-advocate;
+• strategies about how to become a stronger self-advocate; and

 • information sheets on a wide range of subjects that can empower individuals with disabilities to better advocate for themselves.